Treatment For Back Pain

 *Emotional stress and past trauma are major factors in many cases of back pain, dealing with these can be an essential part of treatment & diagnostics for a percentage of you.
 Here we are deliberately focusing on the biomechanical aspects of treatment.
 Even if you have stress related pain this is still important knowledge.
 If your tissues are in a healthy strong state it is very hard for them to generate ‘stress related pain’.
 If you have trauma and stress as part of your back pain the mind must heal, but so must the body.

 If you have fairly minor back issues 1 or 2 treatments might do the trick.
-If you have a history with back pain you may find that you need a determined, flexible and open minded practitioner who is willing to ‘throw the kitchen sink’ at your pain to find out what works for you.
+If you have a history of back pain you may find that you need a determined, flexible, and open-minded practitioner who is willing to ‘throw the kitchen sink’ at your pain to find out what works for you.
 People who have had back pain for a long time often find that they need a list of different treatments to manage and progress their back pain.
 If you need multiple treatments for your back pain it is often better to try and get them all done in an integrated way ‘under one roof’.

 Step 3 – Rehabilitation Of Your Back Pain